pintu544/Density-Landing-Page/README.md

 ## Project Overview

 This project involves creating a landing page for Density using the provided Figma design.
-The tech stack includes the Gatsby framework for building the website, a headless CMS for content management, and styled components for styling.
+The tech stack includes the Gatsby framework for building the website, a headless CMS for content management, and styled-components for styling.

 ### Figma Design